adamspanier/Distributed-Systems-Security/Documentation/Milestone3/Progress_Report.md

   * _Test Net 3_
     * Integrate new servers into experimental network
   * _System Measurement_
-    * Finalize system measurement and quanitification for data gathering and analysis
+    * Finalize system measurement and quantification for data gathering and analysis
   * _System Security_
     * Finalize system security measurement and stance for data gathering
+    * Use vulnerability scripts

 ### Hindrances
   * Time